 Is there such a thing as a ‘Common Law Marriage’?

-The reality is that cohabiting couples (where people are living with their partner but are not married or in a civil partnership), have virtually no legal rights in the event of death or breakdown of a relationship.
-This is the case no matter how long the
+The reality is that cohabiting couples (where people are living with their partner but are not married or in a civil partnership) have virtually no legal rights in the event of death or breakdown of a relationship.
+This is the case no matter how long the relationship has lasted.

 Unmarried partners have no automatic claim on their partner’s assets, unlike in a divorce, and this is true no matter how long the relationship lasts.
 This can lead to injustice and hardship in many cases.